Center for Health & Social Issues

 Strategic Plan

-The Center for Health and Social Issues believes that good health is a multidimensional phenomenon comprised of a balance of physical, psychological, social, and spiritual dimensions.
+The Center for Health & Social Issues believes that good health is a multidimensional phenomenon comprised of a balance of physical, psychological, social, and spiritual dimensions.
 Good health is essential to the attainment of an actualized life.
 Individuals have the power to positively change their own health status and to influence others to do the same, as well as the power to positively influence the health of the community and nation.
 Research is essential to our understanding of health and social issues related to health.
-As an institution of higher learning, GC has an obligation to direct its many resources for the purpose of improving both individual and public health.
+As an institution of higher learning, Georgia College & State University has an obligation to direct its many resources for the purpose of improving both individual and public health.

 Director